Alyona Alekhina

 Alyona Alekhina (Алёна Андреевна Алёхина; born 19 June 1988) is a Russian-American retired professional snowboarder who is now a singer, songwriter, musician and model.
-She was a seven-time national Russian snowboarding champion and two-time champion of Europe, however she injured her spinal cord in 2013 and became paralyzed.
+She was a seven-time national Russian snowboarding champion and two-time champion of Europe, but her career ended after a 2013 accident.

-Biography
+Early life

 Alyona Alekhina was born in Moscow and grew up with an interest in sport and an active and extreme way of life.
-She tried different sports activities from gymnastics and skateboarding to, finally, snowboarding.
+She tried gymnastics and skateboarding before settling on snowboarding.

+Athletic career

 When Alekhina was 17, Roxy became her first sponsor.

-She was preparing to participate in the 2014 Winter Olympics in Sochi, Russia, however in April 2013 Alekhina suffered a severe spinal cord injury while shooting a Quicksilver commercial at the Mammoth Mountain Ski Resort in California.
+She was preparing to participate in the 2014 Winter Olympics in Sochi, Russia.
+However, in April 2013 Alekhina sustained a severe spinal cord injury while shooting a Quicksilver commercial at the Mammoth Mountain Ski Resort in California.
 She was paralyzed from the waist down.
 She had several surgeries and continues rehabilitation therapy.

+Post-2013 career

 Alekhina is involved in a range of different projects such as music, modeling and charitable work.
 She is also a brand ambassador for makeup, watch and fashion brands such as Estée Lauder and Bomberg.
-As a musician, she is known for her singles “Tired”, “Coffee Thoughts” and “Time (Lights On The Balcony)”.
+As a musician, she is known for her singles "Tired", "Coffee Thoughts" and "Time (Lights On The Balcony)".